frederic-perez/AmE-dictionary/data/dictionary.md

 __balm__ _n_ :two::hammer::mute:[ba~~l~~m]
 __balmy__ _adj_ :two::hammer: _The air was sweet and balmy._
 __baloney__ _n_ :three: __1__ (less common spelling of ‘bologna’) A large smoked sausage of beef, veal, and pork. __2__ _informal_ Pretentious nonsense—often used as a generalized expression of disagreement.
+__Baloo__ _n_ In the _Author’s Notes in the Jungle Books_, Kipling gives the pronunciation of the name as /ˈbɑːluː/ although it is common also /bəˈluː/.
 __balter__ _v tr_ _archaic_ To dance or tread clumsily.
 __balustrade__ _n_ _The stone balustrade._
 __balustrades__